LEDIG STILLING VED UNIVERSITETET I AGDER

 A close advising model is generally pursued at the beginning, whereas more independence is gradually granted to the student as she/he becomes more mature.
 Ideally, the student must be able to conduct research independently after graduation.

 Part of the objectives of any PhD program is to develop the student’s communication skills, both oral and written.
 The PhD program intensively and advising style will promote and assist in the development of these skills.

 The research topic’s links to the research environment at the Faculty

-Top Research Centre Mechatronics: The project is in line with the activities of the newly established Top Research Center in Mechatronics (TRCM), affiliated with the Department of Engineering Sciences.
+Top Research Centre Mechatronics: The project is in line with the activities of the newly established Top Research Center in Mechatronics (TRCM).
 In particular, important synergies will be created with the following Research Themes (RT): Human-Robot Interaction and Collaborative Robots.